KiandaBPM/docs/content/platform/pages/_index.md

 ### How to add layout containers to a Dashboard page ###

-A layout container is a simple way to organise, arrange and move the widgets you add to your dashboard.
-It works in a way that is similar to how a [Panel layout control](/docs/platform/controls/layout/panel/) is used in a form to organise the fields in a form.
+A layout container is a simple way to organise, arrange the page layout using a bootstrap columns layout style and move the widgets you add to your dashboard.
+It works in a way that is similar to how a [Panel layout control](/platform/controls/layout/panel/) is used in a form to organise the fields in a form.

 To add a layout container to a Dashboard: